Federated Stochastic Gradient Langevin Dynamics: Experiments

 \textbf{Setting:} For this experiment, we create a series of $S=30$ label-imbalanced data shards based on the SUSY\footnote{\url{https://archive.ics.uci.edu/ml/datasets/SUSY}} dataset.
 For the IID case, we draw the proportions $\pi_1, \ldots \pi_S$ of positive samples in each shard $s=1,\ldots, S$ from a symmetric Beta distribution with parameters $a = b = 100$.
 In this case, each data shard is approximately balanced.
 For the non-IID case, we sample the proportions from a Beta with both parameters equal to $0.5$ instead.
 When $a=b=0.5$, half of the shards tend to have mostly positive and the other half tends to have mostly negative labels, enforcing diversity between shards.

 All the shards mentioned above comprise $9\times10^4$ samples, and we hold out an additional balanced shard for evaluation.
-We ran CG-DSGLD and DSGLD, with even shard selection probabilities, for $5\times10^3$ rounds of communication, between which $40$ shard-local updates take place.
+We ran FSGLD and DSGLD, with even shard selection probabilities, for $5\times10^3$ rounds of communication, between which $40$ shard-local updates take place.
 For both methods, we adopt fixed step-size $h = 10^{-4}$ and use mini-batches of size $m=50$.
 The first $2 \times 10^4 $ samples were discarded for each method, and the remaining ones were thinned by two.

-Similarly to the previous experiment, we computed the conducive terms by drawing independently from densities proportional to the local likelihoods and imposing diagonal-multivariate normal approximations based on these samples.
+\textbf{Choice of $q_s$'s:} Similarly to the previous experiment, we computed the conducive terms by drawing three thousand samples independently from densities proportional to the local likelihoods and imposing diagonal-multivariate normal approximations based on these samples.

 \textbf{Results:} Table \ref{Tab:tab1} shows results in terms of average log-likelihood, evaluated on test and train data.
-For the non-IID case, CG-DSGLD significantly outperforms DSGLD on the test set.
+For the non-IID case, FSGLD significantly outperforms DSGLD on the test set.
 It is worth noting the low average log-likelihood achieved by DSGLD during training is a clear sign that it converged to models that do not generalize well.
 For the IID case, both methods perform similarly.
-In both cases, CG-DSGLD shows a steep decrease in variance.
+In both cases, FSGLD shows a steep decrease in variance.